-The unit should only be operated between 0 and 40°Celsius non-condensing.
+Warning: The unit should only be operated between 0 and 40° Celsius, non-condensing.
+If the unit is operated at a higher temperature, there is a possibility of a fire hazard.
 If the temperature is changed rapidly from a cold environment to a hot environment, moisture can be created internally which can cause malfunction or damage the unit.
 Allow the unit to sit for 30 minutes without power applied to reduce any possibility of condensation.
-If the internal component temperature rises above 85°Celsius the unit will turn OFF automatically.
+If the internal component temperature rises above 85° Celsius the unit will switch OFF automatically.

-Input/Output Terminals
+Input / Output Terminals